instantlinux/apicrud/README.md

 example-redis-secret | Encryption passphrase for redis values (~16 bytes) mapquest-api-key | API key for address lookups (sign-up: [mapquest](http://developer.mapquest.com)) mariadb-root-password | Root password for MariaDB

+All service instances for a given deployment must share the same db-aes and redis secrets.
+Rotating the redis secret simply requires relaunching all instances (which will invalidate current user sessions).
+Rotating the db-aes secret requires creating a migration script (which remains TODO).

 ### Background